endingwithali/blog.ali.dev/_posts/2018-03-05-birthdays.md

 I ended up at a store the day of my birthday.
 I felt odd asking if there were any birthday discounts when I had not told anyone else it was my birthday.
 I ended up asking in the most hushed tone to avoid people overhearing me, even though I was all the way on the other side of the bay and none of my friends were in the area.

-My house was having a group dinner, where there were a large group of people gathered.
+The night of my birthday, my house was having a group dinner and there was a large group of people gathered.
 I contemplated just bursting it out and telling everyone - it was very tempting!
 Instead, I turned to one of my roommates and informed him I had a secret, but I’m not going to tell him.
 He was begging to know, but I didn't tell him.

 Not having any expectations of anyone doing anything for me was really nice.
 The night before, I impulsively went to a friend’s concert, which had a pre-game on a party bus that took us to the top of Twin Peaks.
 I met fascinating new people and ended up seeing some old friends there, too.
 I spent the day at a lake, enjoying unexplored places of the Bay area.
 I ended the weekend surrounded by friends, old and new.